 There are plenty of natural methods that a person can take to ease the side effects of breast cancer treatment.
 Acupuncture, yoga, massage, and meditation can help.

 Breast Cancer Can Occur At Any Age

 It is rare that a young man or woman will be diagnosed with breast cancer, but it is certainly possible.
 October is Breast Cancer Awareness Month, and we have a lot of great information on our blog post about breast cancer in adolescents.

 At Wheels For Wishes, we accept car donations on behalf of Make-A-Wish.
-We recycle or auction off vehicles and the earned proceeds from the sale of vehicles benefit Make-A-Wish and help to grant wishes for kids with life-threatening medical conditions.
+We recycle or auction off vehicles and the earned proceeds from the sale of vehicles benefit Make-A-Wish and help to grant wishes for kids with critical illnesses.

 If you have a vehicle that you no longer want or need, consider donating it to Wheels For Wishes.
 Your donated vehicle will help to grant a wish for a deserving child in your community, and you will receive free pick-up or towing of your vehicle nearly anywhere in the United States.
 To donate, call 1-855-278-9474 or fill out our online vehicle donation form today.